Apprentices are aged 16 or over and combine working with studying to gain skills and knowledge in a specific job.

 Find an organisation that offers training for the apprenticeship you’ve chosen.

-Advertise your apprenticeship - you can do this through the recruit an apprentice service or give your training provider permission to do this for you.
+Advertise your apprenticeship - find out how to create an advert or give your training provider permission to do this for you.

-If you do not want to hire and train the apprentice yourself, you can use an apprenticeship training agency.
+If you do not want to hire and train the apprentice yourself, you can use a flexi-job apprenticeship agency.
 The apprentice will be employed by the agency but will work in your organisation.